-As a DUI lawyer, I am informing you that, In order to legally drive a vehicle in South Carolina, you need to have a valid license, and you need to always have it with you when you are driving.
+As a DUI lawyer in Charleston, SC, I am informing you that, In order to legally drive a vehicle in South Carolina, you need to have a valid license, and you need to always have it with you when you are driving.
 If you don’t have a license, it can lead to legal repercussions.
 When it comes to driving without a license, there are a few different scenarios.
 Each different scenario has different repercussions.

 You Have a License But You Don’t Have it With You

 It is not uncommon to accidentally leave the house without your license.
 You may have switched purses and your license is in your old one.
 You may have left your wallet at home or you could have misplaced your license and haven’t had a chance to get a new one.
 If you don’t have your license when you are pulled over, you will be penalized.

 If you were pulled over and you have a valid driver’s license but you don’t have it when you are pulled over, you have an option.
 If you can provide proof of your valid license to the court within one week of being pulled over, your ticket and your charge would be dismissed.

 If you never took your test to get your driver’s license and you are pulled over, you can find yourself in trouble.
 Even if you are old enough to drive, you need to have a driver’s license to legally get behind the wheel.
 If you never applied for a driver’s license and you get caught driving, you can expect to pay a fine of up to $300.
 You can also spend up to 30 days in jail.
 If you get caught three or more times, you can expect to spend up to 6 months in jail.